-This ensures your social media privacy even more, as it requires you to add more information or use another device in order to access your account.
-For example, if you enable multi-factor authentication when you try to log in on your computer, it may send a code to your phone which is then required to be input into your computer to gain access.
-As cybercriminals or thieves are likely to only have access to this one device, it is less likely that they will be able to access your profile and personal information.
+This ensures your social media privacy even more, requiring you to add more information or use another device to access your account.
+For example, if you enable multi-factor authentication when you try to log in to your computer, it may send a code to your phone, which must be input into your computer to gain access.
+As cybercriminals or thieves are likely to have access to only this one device, it is less likely that they will be able to access your profile and personal information.

 4. Log Out

-After you have finished scrolling on social media, you should always remember to log out.
+After scrolling on social media, you should never forget to log out.
 This is good practice for when you are using public computers.
 A cookie is created every time that you log into an account.
 Cookies record your browsing activity and can identify you.
-When using social media or sites that record sensitive information such as financial details and your address, you should always log out.
+You should always log out when using social media or sites that register sensitive information, such as financial details and your address.

 5. Review tagged photos

-Often on social media platforms, your friends and family will tag you in posts, photos and videos.
+Often, your friends and family tag you in posts, photos and videos on social media platforms.
 On your settings page, you can activate ‘review tagged photos’.
-This requires an approval from you before you are tagged in a photo posted by a friend.
-This prevents your friends from tagging you in any photos that you don’t want to be associated with your account.
+This requires approval before you are tagged in a photo by a friend.
+This prevents your friends from ordering you in any images that you don’t want to be associated with your account.

 6. Is the site safe?

-Make sure that you visit safe and secure websites for online shopping, browsing or communicating.
-You can look for the key signs of a fraudulent website such as spelling and grammatical errors and pop ups.
-These sites can give your computer a virus, leaving the information on it vulnerable.
-To ensure that the website you are using is reliable and safe, look for the ‘s’ in the ‘https’ at the beginning of the website link.
+Ensure you visit safe and secure websites for online shopping, browsing or communicating.
+You can look for the key signs of a fraudulent website, such as spelling and grammatical errors and pop-ups.
+These sites can give your computer a virus, leaving the information vulnerable.
+To ensure that your website is reliable and safe, look for the ‘s’ in the ‘https’ at the beginning of the website link.
 The ‘s’ stands for secure.
-It is important to ensure your privacy on the internet as well as social media privacy.
+It is essential to ensure your privacy on the internet and social media.

 7. Do you know this person?

 Be cautious of messages that you receive from strangers.
-Don’t click on any links, reveal any personal information or meet up with anybody that you don’t know personally.
-It is not uncommon for individuals to pose as others in order to instigate relationships or acquire money from vulnerable social media users.
+Don’t click on any links, reveal personal information or meet up with anybody you don’t know personally.
+It is common for individuals to pose as others to instigate relationships or acquire money from vulnerable social media users.
 From 2017 to 2018, Facebook removed around 1.3 billion fake accounts from their system.
-Despite this, a figure lying between approximately 66 million to 88 million of false profiles remain.
-Be cautious and do not interact with strangers, make sure your friends social media profiles also look genuine.
+Despite this, a figure between approximately 66 million and 88 million false profiles remains.
+Be cautious and do not interact with strangers; ensure your friend’s social media profiles look genuine.

 8. Clear your browsing history

 As mentioned earlier, cookies can identify you as a user.
-Cookies are mainly used in order to track your browsing activity and preferences, however hackers can use them too in order to access your information.
-It is a good idea to clear your browsing history every once in a while in order to erase these cookies and the information stored with them.
+Cookies are mainly used to track your browsing activity and preferences.
+However, hackers can use them to access your information.
+It is a good idea to clear your browsing history occasionally to erase these cookies and the data stored with them.